l-vamsi-krishna/myBlogBackup/clfsco5y2000809mjeqq9f76n.md

 Step 1: Create a Telegram Bot

 A bot is a special type of account that can send and receive messages automatically.
-In Telegram search for BotFather, enter /start to start the conversation.
+In Telegram search for BotFather, and enter /start to start the conversation.

-Enter /newbot, give a name for it(name will be displayed in the chat), and give a username which should end with "bot".
+Enter /newbot, give a name for it(the name will be displayed in the chat), and give a username which should end with "bot".

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680008273837/b24f2203-e206-4f87-b987-cfc7691a02aa.png align="center")